 The Blue Chicken isn’t that exceptional in any way whatsoever.
 They’re the same as all types of chicken.
 But if you’re a completionist like me, you might as stop playing if you don’t have this chick.

 Want to know more about Junimos?
 Check out this quick guide to get to know them better!

 How to Get the Blue Chicken in Stardew Valley

-The other one is to hatch one yourselves.
-It doesn’t really take a while for eggs to hatch from a chicken, but I find buying from Marnie the most efficient one.
+The other one is to hatch one yourself.
+It doesn’t take a while for eggs to hatch from a chicken, but I find buying from Marnie the most efficient one.
 It’s costly, though.
-I wouldn’t recommend it if you’re just starting out.
+I wouldn’t recommend it if you’re just starting.

 If we’re talking about rare animals here, you might as well check out this guide on how to get a dinosaur in the game.
 Yes, you read it right.
 Dinosaurs.